-This is is also why executives often fail is they leap to MSP ownership.
-They are great employees, but they don’t have the capability to think like an MSP owner.
+This is also why executives often fail is they leap to entrepreneurship.
+They are great employees, but they don’t have the capability to think like an entrepreneur.

 There is nothing wrong with having an employee mindset, but you cannot approach building a business from this perspective.